 Dr Wei Liu

-Dr Wei Liu is a Lecturer and Program Leader in the Data Science research program at the Advanced Analytics Institute, School of Software, Faculty of Engineering and IT, the University of Technology, Sydney (UTS).
-Before joining UTS, he was a Data Mining Research Fellow at the University of Melbourne, and then an Industry-focused Machine Learning Researcher working in the transportation industry at National ICT Australia (NICTA).
+Dr Wei Liu is a Data Science Research Program Leader and a Lecturer at the Advanced Analytics Institute, Faculty of Engineering and IT, the University of Technology Sydney (UTS).
+Before joining UTS, he was a Data Mining Research Fellow at the University of Melbourne, and then an Industry-focused Machine Learning Researcher and Project Manager working in the transportation industry at National ICT Australia (NICTA).
 He obtained his PhD degree in Data Mining Research from the University of Sydney (USYD).

 His research outputs are mostly published in journals and conferences that are ranked at A* and A (i.e., top-prestige) by ARC ERA 2010 ranking and by Core academic ranking.
 He has received 3 Best Paper Awards.

-Dr Liu has led several major research projects in partnership with government agencies and industrial organisations in Internet Security, Insurance, Capital Market, Transportation, and Infrastructure sectors.
-He has developed cutting-edge data mining methods and software tools for the transport industry, which accurately identify causes of road incidents from dynamic traffic networks.
-He has also designed advanced predictive analysis models for the problems of rare event prediction, fraud/intrusion detection, and spam filtering with time-evolving data distributions, which are validated and applied in different industrial organisations.
-Details of some of his research projects are in the below:
+Dr Liu is interested in industry-driven data analytics research that makes real-world impact.
+He has led a number of significant research projects funded by government agencies and industrial organisations, spanning internet security, insurance, trading, transportation, and infrastructure sectors.
+He has developed advanced data mining models and software tools for the transport industry, which accurately identify causes of road incidents.
+He has also designed cutting-edge predictive models for problems including rare event prediction, fraud/intrusion detection, emerging trends detection, etc. Details of some of his research projects are in the below:

 Main Research Interests: